kyma-project/api-gateway/docs/user/apirule-migration/README.md

     - [Migrating APIRule v1beta1 of type oauth2_introspection to version v2](./01-84-migrate-oauth2-v1beta1-to-v2.md)

 For more information about APIRule `v2`, see also [APIRule `v2` Custom Resource](../custom-resources/apirule/04-10-apirule-custom-resource.md) and [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md).

-## APIRule v1beta1 Migration Timeline

-APIRule CRDs in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.
-Due to the upcoming deletion, managing APIRules `v1beta1` using Kyma dashboard is no longer possible.
-Additionally, you can't create APIRules `v1beta1` in new clusters.

-For the complete deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration Timeline](https://help.sap.com/docs/btp/sap-business-technology-platform/apirule-migration?locale=en-US&version=Cloud#apirule-v1beta1-migration-timeline).